 A minor in Communication focuses on the activity, implementation, processing or study of human communication.
 Students who minor in Communication typically pursue careers in many fields, including marketing, advertising, journalism, public relations, development, video and film production, and broadcasting.
 Students frequently combine a Communication minor with a variety of disciplines that stress interpersonal and self-presentation skills, including Business, English, Art, performing Arts and many others.

-Additionally, the Communication Department plays a crucial role in student life and campus culture through the sponsorship of the student newspaper, “The Crestiad,” the campus radio station (CCC Radio) and the Convergence Lab.
+Additionally, the Communication Department plays a crucial role in student life and campus culture through the sponsorship of the student newspaper, “The Crestiad,” the campus radio station (CCC Radio), the Alumnae Hall TV Studio and the New Media/Convergence Lab.

-The Communication minor consists of 6 courses (18 credits).
-The following courses are required:
+The Communication minor consists of a minimum of 18 credits.
+The following course is required:

 COM 100 Introduction to Communication 3 credits

 Students will select at least five additional COM courses.
 Only 3 credits of an internship may count toward the minor.
 This internship should be COM 370, and the faculty advisor for this internship should be a Communication faculty member.

 Students are required to meet with a Communication faculty member in order to structure the course of study for the minor to the student’s interests and best advantage.